RV Rooftop AC Repair on the Treasure Coast

 The #1 Failure: Run Capacitors

-The run capacitor is a small cylindrical device that stores electrical charge to start and run the compressor motor.
+If we had to name one component that fails more than any other in RV AC systems on the Treasure Coast, it's the run capacitor.
+This small cylindrical device stores electrical charge to start and maintain the compressor motor.
 It costs $12 to $25 as a part.
-When it fails, your compressor either won't start, starts and shuts off immediately, or cycles on and off every 90 seconds.
+But when it fails, your compressor either won't start, starts and immediately stops, or runs intermittently before overheating.

-Florida's sustained heat causes the dielectric material inside to degrade.
-The capacitor swells, loses capacitance, and eventually shorts.
-Per Dometic's service bulletin, capacitors in high-ambient environments should be tested annually.
+Florida's sustained heat is the culprit.
+Capacitors are rated for specific temperature ranges, and sustained operation at 95+ degrees causes the dielectric material inside to degrade.
+The capacitor swells, loses capacitance, and eventually shorts or opens completely.
+Per Dometic's service bulletin, capacitors in high-ambient-temperature environments should be tested annually with a capacitance meter.

 We've replaced over 500 capacitors across the Treasure Coast.
-The job takes about 45 minutes: remove the shroud, safely discharge the old cap, match the microfarad and voltage ratings, install the replacement, and load-test the system.
+The job takes about 45 minutes: remove the rooftop shroud, discharge the old capacitor safely, note the microfarad and voltage ratings, install the replacement, and test the system under load.
+Total cost: $120 to $200 including the service call.
+Compare that to the $600 to $1,200 compressor replacement that often follows when a failing capacitor is ignored and the compressor overheats repeatedly.

 Fan Motor Failures

-The condenser fan motor pulls air across the condenser coils to dissipate heat.
-When it fails or slows, the compressor overheats.
-Symptoms: AC runs but doesn't cool, cycles on and off, or a burning smell from the roof.
+The condenser fan motor sits on the rooftop unit and pulls air across the condenser coils to dissipate heat.
+When it fails or slows down, the condenser can't reject heat efficiently, and the compressor overheats.
+Symptoms include the AC running but not cooling well, the unit cycling on and off, and sometimes a burning smell from the rooftop unit.

-On the Treasure Coast, fan motors take a double hit.
-They run nearly continuously during summer, and salt air from coastal locations corrodes the bearings.
-We see motor failures more often in Sebastian, Vero Beach, and Jensen Beach than inland areas like Tradition.
+On the Treasure Coast, fan motors take a double hit: they run almost continuously during summer months, and salt air from coastal locations corrodes the bearings and windings.
+We see motor failures more frequently in Sebastian, Vero Beach, and Jensen Beach than in inland locations like Tradition or Indiantown.

 When Repair vs. Replace Makes Sense